Take Classes at CCPS

 - Once all steps above are completed, register for classes.
-You have two options:
+You have three options:

-- If you DO need help with class selection and would like to meet with a counselor, schedule a meeting by calling Admissions at 410-386-8430 or schedule a meeting through Starfish using this Link.
+- If you need help with class selection and would like to meet with a counselor, schedule a meeting by calling Admissions at 410-386-8430 or schedule a meeting through Starfish.
 We also have office hours to meet with students in your high school!
 Ask your high school counselor if you would prefer this option.

 Carroll Community College and CCPS work together to offer Dual Enrollment classes in your high school based on demand, allowing students who have tight schedules or transportation issues to participate in dual enrollment when possible.
 Highly qualified high school teachers are hired as adjunct instructors by the College to teach the class exactly the same as in a college setting.
 Meet with your high school counselor to request dual enrollment at your school if it is not already offered there.

-Parents are required to attend the initial meeting with the High School Counselor.
+Parents are expected to view the Dual First Advising Session and complete a Dual Enrollment Request Form with the High School Counselor.
 We encourage the parent to attend the registration meeting at the College as well.
 The parent cannot come to the College alone to register their child; the student must be present for this meeting.